Types of Powder Metallurgy Process

 3. When the given temperature is reached, the press compacts the powder into green parts.

 Besides, the green parts are closely related to pressure and temperature.
+Hot Pressing

 Powder Rolling Process

 Powder rolling is a powder forming technique that turns powder into thin sheets by passing it through rolls, followed by sintering.
+Sometimes, in order to achieve higher density, the sintered product is rolled again and then cooled.
+Powder Rolling Process

 Spray Forming Process

+Spray forming is similar to the gas atomization process and is a near-net-shape process.
 The metal liquid breaks into fine droplets under high-pressure gas.
 Then these droplets are deposited on a substrate, gradually building up and finally solidifying.
+Spray forming offers several advantages:

 1. The finished product has a fine structure, resulting in good mechanical properties.